 This module will contain a combination of face-to-face lectures integrated with a series of small group teaching sessions to provide further tuition and clarification of understanding.

 Three weeks of lectures and small group tutorials.

 2 written essays.
 (2h exam)

-Course work will consist of a written 1500 word summary document and oral presentation of a given research topic, bringing together information from a number of cutting-edge research publications.
-Length of presentation limited to 25 minutes with 5 minutes for questions.
+Course work will consist of a written 1500 word summary document and an oral poster presentation of a given research topic, bringing together information from a number of cutting-edge research publications.
+Length of presentation limited to 10 minutes with 5 minutes for questions.

 Academics involved in the delivery of this module:

-and a number of other researchers from across the College of Medical and Dental Sciences, including Prof. Peter Cockerill, Prof. Adam Cunningham, Dr Will Jenkinson, Dr Kai Toellner, and Dr David Withers.
+Dr Jorge Caamaño (Institute of Immunology and Immunotherapy) and Dr William Jenkinson (Institute of Immunology and Immunotherapy) and a number of other researchers from across the College of Medical and Dental Sciences, including Dr Nick Jones, Dr David Bending, Dr Sarah Dimeloe, Dr Rebecca Drummond, Dr Paloma Garcia, Professor Kai Toellner, and Professor David Withers.

 This module is only available as part of MSc Immunology and Immunotherapy and the International Doctoral Training Programme.